 With very big caches it may be necessary to increase the size of the cache database in the system memory.
-This can be configured through the Univention Configuration Registry variables nscd/hosts/maxdbsize (page 300), nscd/group/maxdbsize (page 300) and nscd/passwd/maxdbsize (page 300).
+This can be configured through the University Configuration Registry variables nscd/hosts/maxdbsize (page 292).

 As standard, five threads are started by NSCD.
-In environments with many accesses it may prove necessary to increase the number via the Univention Configuration Registry Variable nscd/threads (page 300).
+In environments with many accesses it may prove necessary to increase the number via the Univention Configuration Registry Variable nscd/threads (page 292).